 As a New Zealander, I have a longterm interest in Katherine Mansfield.
 I’m coming late to American Willa Cather, but the first thing I notice is that she was writing short stories in the same era as Mansfield.
 Unlike Katherine Mansfield, Willa Cather wrote novels as well as short stories.
 Cather lived a full life, to the age of 73.
 Mansfield died of tuberculosis age 34.
 Many have wondered if Mansfield would have eventually written novels had she lived longer, but I feel this wondering is afflicted by the belief that novels are somehow a ‘graduation’ of the short story.
 Short stories are an art form in their own right.
 Many successful novelists find short stories impossible.

-First up, trains are an example of a heterotopia.
+Trains are an example of a heterotopia.
 For more on that see this post.

 French philosopher Michael Foucault had a bit to say about trains:

 A train is an extraordinary bundle of relations because it is something through which one goes, it is also something by means of which one can go from one point to another, and then it is also something that goes by.

 When it comes to writers and picking things to function as symbolic, that which is multi-layered is ripe for the picking.
 Take any word which means two different things at once; or a tree, which can be covered in leaves or bare; or a sea, which has a surface and also great depth; blackberries, which are delicious but also a pest; the colour yellow, which means happiness but also decay… You get the picture.
 As Foucault mentions above, trains are great, symbolically, because the audience has not only two but THREE different relationships with trains.

 TRAINS IN CHILDREN’S LITERATURE

 Trains have been hugely important in children’s literature in particular.